This post may contain affiliate links which will not change your price but will share some commission. Please read my privacy policy.

 Are you team canned cranberry sauce or homemade cranberry sauce?
 I used to be all about the canned cranberry sauce and realized it’s because I love how sweet it is.

+- Cranberries: I recommend purchasing fresh whole cranberries from your local farmer’s market or grocery store.
 However, if fresh cranberries are out of season or you are having trouble finding them – feel free to use frozen cranberries as a substitute.
-If you’re planning on using frozen cranberries, be sure to thaw them before using them.
+If youโre planning on using frozen cranberries, be sure to thaw them before using them.
+While I love dried cranberries, I don’t recommend using them for this recipe, but they are delicious in Butternut Squash Cranberry Quinoa Salad and Cranberry Bacon Broccoli Salad.

 Note: while I recommend thawing your frozen cranberries, I have made this sauce without thawing them because I was in a pinch and it turned out just fine!

+- Oranges: perfect addition to cranberry sauce.
+The orange flavor added with the tart cranberries sends this recipe over the top!
 I like to use freshly squeezed navel oranges for this recipe, but if you only have bottled orange juice (pulp or no pulp), you can use that too.
 Keep in mind that the recipe does call for fresh orange zest so be sure to keep the orange rind!

-Granulated + brown sugar: both white sugar and brown sugars act as our sweeteners for this recipe.
+- Granulated + brown sugar: both white sugar and brown sugars act as our sweeteners for this recipe.
 They help cut the bitterness of the cranberries.
 This is what makes me a homemade cranberry sauce fan!
+If you donโt have any sugar on hand, you can use a tablespoon of maple syrup or honey as a substitution.

-Salt, allspice + vanilla extract: allspice and vanilla extract add a warm flavor to the recipe.
+- Salt, allspice + vanilla extract: allspice and vanilla extract add a warm flavor to the recipe.
 A pinch of salt helps enhance the flavor.

-Brandy (optional): I enjoy using brandy for this recipe to give it a little bit of a spin on ordinary cranberry sauce!
-It adds a unique and delicious flavor that you can’t get out of a can.
+- Brandy (optional): I enjoy using brandy for this recipe to give it a little bit of a spin on ordinary cranberry sauce!
+It adds a unique and delicious flavor that you canโt get out of a can.

 1. Boil orange juice and sugar.
 In a medium sauce pan over medium-high heat.
 Bring the orange juice, water and both sugars to a boil.
 Be sure to stir occasionally to help dissolve the sugar.